Oklahoma Space Industry Development Authority

 Oklahoma City, OK 73105

-The Oklahoma Air & Space Port is the controlling agency for the Infinity One Spaceflight Corridor – the only FAA corridor in the U.S. National Airspace System (NAS) currently approved for flight operations not in restricted airspace or Military Operating Areas (MOAs).
+The Oklahoma Air & Space Port is the controlling agency for the Infinity One Spaceflight Corridor – the only FAA approved corridor in the U.S. National Airspace System (NAS) currently for flight operations not within restricted airspace or Military Operating Areas (MOAs).
 Our corridor is 152-mile-long and 50-mile-wide.
 We are the controlling agency for all scheduling and flight operations.

 We have one of the longest and the widest civilian runways in the United States.